georgina-szabo/Data-Science-Portfolio/README.md

 * The data used was victim based crime records obtained from the Baltimore Police Department database which was joined to a full moon calendar.
 * A cluster analysis on crime characteristics was also performed using PAM clustering.
 *  The NBC was not successful as although it had a specificity of 1 it had a sensitivity of 0.
-* PAM clustering results can be seen in the visualisation below:
+* PAM clustering results can be seen below:

 ![PAM clustering](https://github.com/georgina-szabo/Data-Science-Portfolio/blob/main/PAM%20clustering.png)
 ![PAM clustering using FVIZ](https://github.com/georgina-szabo/Data-Science-Portfolio/Can_Crime_Characteristics_Predict_Full_Moons/PAM_clustering_fviz.png)